Disclosure of Contributions

-- A person who provides lobbyist compensation and makes campaign contributions in excess of $500 to a candidate.
+- A person who provides lobbyist compensation and makes campaign contributions or donation of $500 or more to a candidate or an independent expenditure entity supporting a candidate.

 - A person provides lobbyist compensation if the person spent at least $500 to provide compensation to one or more regulated lobbyists during the six month reporting period.

-- A person has made an applicable campaign contribution if, during the reporting period, the person has given one or a series of contributions in excess of $500 to a candidate.
+- A person has made an applicable contribution if, during the reporting period, the person has given one or a series of contributions or donations of $500 or more to a candidate or an independent expenditure entity supporting a candidate.
 If the person is a business entity, a contribution by the following are attributable to the business entity:

 - A subsidiary of the business entity;